 Step 1 - Planning the Window Seat

 Measure the gap you have available for the window seat and start planning it.
 Bear in mind that few houses have anything that's perfectly square (or round!) and that's why you will need to carefully measure to make sure your curved bay window seat fits properly.
-By cutting to about the right shape you can then scribe along the seat to make it fit perfectly along the wall.
+By cutting to about the right shape you can then scribe along the seat to make it fit perfectly along the wall, but being careful not to scribe perpendicular to the curve but instead, perpendicular to the front of the layout.

 Step 2 - Preparing the Seat